lmikszta1/Blackjack-Project/README.md

 - I want to return the chips bet to the player if the player and the dealer have the same card values.
 (Ex: dealer has 19 and player also has 19) **This is called a push**

 ## Icebox items:
 - Feature to win 1.5x bet amount if blackjack is hit.
-(Ex: initial bet is 500, recieve 1250 total chips back after blackjack so +750 chips overall)
+(Ex: initial bet is 500, recieve 1250 total chips back after blackjack so +750 chips overall) **THIS HAS BEEN HIT**
 - Feature for splitting cards.
 (If both cards dealt are the same, the player can split the 2 cards into separate hands essentially giving them 2 chances to win.
 This will take whatever the amount bet is and put the same bet on the new hand as well, essentially doubling the bet amount)
 - Change theme feature
 - If a hand has already been played, when the deal button is clicked, bet the same amount as the last hand on the new hand automatically